hosseinoliabak/cisco/Security/01_core_concepts.md

 Senders and receiver may have no access to a PKI solution
 #### Diffie-Hellman (DH):
 * Public key and private keys are not generated as pairs
-* DH allows two devices that do not yet have a secure connection to establish shared secret keying material (keys that can be used with symmetrical algorithms, such as AES)
+* DH allows two devices that do not yet have a secure connection to establish shared secret keying material (keys then can be used with symmetrical algorithms, such as AES)
 * Complicated
 * Sender and receiver negotiate a shared key.
 Each has public and private integers
 * Public integers are exchanged and then calculated over several passes to derive shared-secret key